 The 2018 Farm bill was a game-changer as it legalized consumption of CBD products in all 50 states.
 After that, CBD products like oils, chocolates, and even gummies started blooming in the market.
-An increasing number of people started using CBD products to experience their health benefits.
+An increasing number of people started using CBD products and even natural supplements to experience their health benefits.
 Pain relief, anxiety, or even insomnia.
 Every CBD user has their reason for its consumption.
 According to a report, a whopping 40% of Americans are keen on trying CBD products to treat their medical conditions.
 CBDfx UK is among the top reputed firms who sell the best CBD in the UK.

 Either as an alternative to prescribed drugs or a health supplement, more people are getting into CBD products.
 Currently, the majority of the CBD product makers are using hemp plants to make commercial CBD.
 Hemp belongs to the cannabis family.
 However, unlike marijuana, it does not produce high.
 Hemp contains 0.3% of THC, a compound known to have euphoric effects.